stevenchen3/dots/memory-mapped-io/README.md

 ```

 The side-effect of increasing the `vm.max_map_count` is that processes (or containers) now are
-potentially able access more system memory, especially for JVM process that it means JVM process is
+able to make more `mmap` calls and potentially access more system memory, especially for JVM
-able access more than what's allocated (including heap and direct memory).
-But, whether a process
+process that it means JVM process is able access more than what's allocated (including heap and
-will do depends on the amount of data it accesses.
+direct memory) to it.
+But, whether a process will do depends on the amount of data it accesses.

 However, how to adjust Linux kernel settings is not the primary focus for this discussion.
 Instead,
 I'd like to deep dive into memory-mapped file IO.